 - Will I get the full value for all my cash?

 Reading the article below would fathom out these confusions:

 - All the banks and post offices would be inoperative for public dealing for November 9th and November 10th.
 This will give them the required time they need to cope with the new regulations made in a very limited time.

 - There is a limit of 4000 INR per day from 10th November to 24th November for exchanging of money with the lower denomination currency, but this will require a valid photo ID proof which includes, Aadhaar card, election card, and PAN card.
-This decision is made taking under consideration the velocity of making the notes.
+This decision is made taking into consideration the velocity of making the notes.
 Money can be exchanged from the vicinity designated banks and post offices.

 - The amount of Rs 500 and Rs 1000 Currency notes can be deposited in the respective bank accounts of the owner, the amount isn’t restricted.

 - Those who will be unable to deposit or exchange the Rs 500 and Rs 1000 Currency notes before 30th December, have been given a relaxation till March 31st, 2017.
 They can deposit their money in the designated RBI office with a declaration letter and Photo Identification Proofs as mentioned earlier.

 - The Rs 500 and Rs 1000 currency notes would still be valid until midnight of 11th November and 12th November in government hospitals/medicine shops, burial grounds, ticket booking (international/national air ticket, bus or train tickets), government ran milk booths, consumer co-operative shops, and even petrol pumps (authorized by public sector oil firms).